 2. Using a sharp knife, cut the squash in half lengthwise.
 Scoop out the seeds and discard them.

-3. Rub the inside of the squash with little olive oil, and sprinkle with salt and pepper.
+3. Rub the inside of the squash with a little olive oil, about 1-2 teaspoons, and sprinkle with salt and pepper.
 Place the squash cut side down on the baking sheet and bake for 30-40 minutes or until tender.
+Bake time will depend on the size of the squash.
+I used a small squash (about 3 lbs.) and it took about 35 minutes till it was done.
+When squash is done, cut sides should be golden and the interior easily pierced through with a fork.

 4. Cool just enough to handle and using a fork, scrape the inside of the squash into long strands.